 The diapers that are used for babies are actually helpful for keeping the baby clean and fresh.
-However, certain diapers may also irritate the baby’s skin and may causes rashes or infections.
+However, certain diapers may also irritate the baby’s skin and cause a rash or infections (2).
 It is best to change the diaper as soon as you find your baby has ‘used’ it.

-If you find that skin is irritated at the diaper area, choose another variety or brand- your baby has a diaper rash.
-Remember to change your baby’s diaper as soon as he dirties it, because letting it stay for too long can cause infections.
+If you find that skin is irritated at the diaper area, choose another variety or brand.
+Remember to change your baby’s diaper as soon as he dirties it, because letting it stay for too long can cause infections (2).

 While most newborns are prone to rashes, you need to take certain preventive measures and avoid them in the first place.
 Here are some guidelines you should follow for your newborn baby skin care.

 Diaper rashes often occur due to skin irritation due to wet diapers left on for too long, too-tight diapers or due to the use of a specific soap, wipes or a diaper (3).

 - Change the diaper as soon as it is wet and after using wipes to clean the area, sprinkle some powder to keep the area dry and clean.